 To work out your fat loss calories:

 Depending on a few factors your calorie needs will vary.

 - If you’re a sedentary female (think office job) who trains anywhere from 3-5x per week: go with the lower end (9-10).

-- If you’re a female who works a fairly active job or any job that has you on your feet quite a bit and you’re training 3-5x per week: go with the mid range (10-12).
+- If you’re a female who works a fairly active job (or one that has you on your feet for large amounts of time) and you’re training 3-5x per week: go with the mid-range (10-12).

 - If you’re a sedentary male (office job) who trains 3-5x per week: go with the low to mid-range (10-12).

 - If you’re a male who works a fairly active job like I dunno, maybe you’re Batman or something, and you’re training 3-5x per week: go with the higher end (12-14).

 The Blue Box of Read This Shit: to learn more about the weird and wacky world of calories, read this.